DieselMeister/blog-articles/20231205_command_event_dependency_handling_expamples/20231205_command_event_dependency_handling.md

 What's with the apply function?
 That's a good question.
 Because we throw in our example exceptions there, the apply function is considered impure.
 I leave you to decide, which approach you want.
 The function can easily be made pure.
-But keep in mind, that a missing application of an event to an state is considered an exceptional error in your system.
+But keep in mind, that a missing application of an event to a state is, for me at least, considered an exceptional error in your system.
 It shouldn't happen, if it is happening, your code is wrong and you have to fix it.
-My personal opinion about that is, throw an exception.
+My personal opinion about that is to throw an exception.

-Btw. the apply code you see in the chapter "The More F# Idiomatic Way".
-I left it out, because it's the same.
+Btw. the code of the 'apply' you see in the chapter '02.
+The More F# Idiomatic Way'.
+I left it out, because it's the same in part 2 to 5.

 One thing, the dependency record can grow bigger and bigger and you will have problem, which property is for what command.
 And that can became a problem.
 Use proper names in order to know which one blogs to which one.

-*What about testing?*
+#### What about testing?

 Now that we have a pure function, we are basically in the testing heaven.
 Same input generates the same output.
 What do we want more?
 We have to write test data nevertheless or use property based testing to generate the data for us.
 (I never tried property testing at all.)

-*Conclusion*
+#### Conclusion

 We are almost at the end of our journey.
 We have now a pure function and only one additional parameter in our execute function.

-But me only moved the our problem one level up.
+But for me, we only moved the our problem one level up.
 And I am not satisfied with that.
 Because our dependency record can grow and grow and for every additional data we need, wee need to add a property there.
 And that maybe become confusing over time.
 Even if you use proper names for the properties.
+It feels like, that the dependency record should not be responsible for all the needed dependencies of you domain.

 For small domains, with not that much additional data, it's totally fine in my option.
 But can we do better?

-## 05. Try Hiding The Dependencies (Mark2)
+## 05. Try Hiding The Dependencies (Mark II)

 So that's the last approach we discuss here for now.
-Here we want to sove the problem, that we have basically one dependency record for all the commands in our domain.
+Here we want to solve the problem, that we have basically one dependency record for all the commands in our domain.
 And somehow every command should manage there own needed dependencies.

 And that's what we will do here and not break the purity of our execute function.

 ### The Domain Code:
 ```fsharp